paulehoffman/dns-delegation/charter.md

 TODO: less limitation just between signaling between the parent and resolver

-TODO: document to list mechanisms for parent zone -- get text from Geoff

 TODO: better describe that there doesn't need to be three documents and one combined one instead

 TODO: consider a ramifications/etc document as a deliverable, how it will be developed and deployed